Efficient energy use: Automobiles

 The estimated energy efficiency for an automobile is 280 Passenger-Mile/10^{6} Btu.
 There are several ways to enhance a vehicle's energy efficiency.
 Using improved aerodynamics to minimize drag can increase vehicle fuel efficiency.
 Reducing vehicle weight can also improve fuel economy, which is why composite materials are widely used in car bodies.

 More advanced tires, with decreased tire to road friction and rolling resistance, can save gasoline.
 Fuel economy can be improved by up to 3.3% by keeping tires inflated to the correct pressure.
 Replacing a clogged air filter can improve a cars fuel consumption by as much as 10 percent on older vehicles.
 On newer vehicles (1980s and up) with fuel-injected, computer-controlled engines, a clogged air filter has no effect on mpg but replacing it may improve acceleration by 6-11 percent.
 Aerodynamics also aid in efficiency of a vehicle.
 The design of a car impacts the amount of gas needed to move it through air.
 Aerodynamics involves the air around the car, which can affect the efficiency of the energy expended.

 Turbochargers can increase fuel efficiency by allowing a smaller displacement engine.
 The 'Engine of the year 2011' is the Fiat TwinAir engine equipped with an MHI turbocharger.
 "Compared with a 1.2-liter 8v engine, the new 85 HP turbo has 23% more power and a 30% better performance index.
 The performance of the two-cylinder is not only equivalent to a 1.4-liter 16v engine, but fuel consumption is 30% lower."

 Energy-efficient vehicles may reach twice the fuel efficiency of the average automobile.
 Cutting-edge designs, such as the diesel Mercedes-Benz Bionic concept vehicle have achieved a fuel efficiency as high as 84 mpgus, four times the current conventional automotive average.

 The mainstream trend in automotive efficiency is the rise of electric vehicles (all-electric or hybrid electric).
 Electric engines have more than double the efficiency of internal combustion engines.
 Hybrids, like the Toyota Prius, use regenerative braking to recapture energy that would dissipate in normal cars; the effect is especially pronounced in city driving.
 Plug-in hybrids also have increased battery capacity, which makes it possible to drive for limited distances without burning any gasoline; in this case, energy efficiency is dictated by whatever process (such as coal-burning, hydroelectric, or renewable source) created the power.
 Plug-ins can typically drive for around 40 mi purely on electricity without recharging; if the battery runs low, a gas engine kicks in allowing for extended range.
-Finally, all-electric cars are also growing in popularity; the Tesla Model S sedan is the only high-performance all-electric car currently on the market.
+Finally, all-electric cars are also growing in popularity.